 - Limited Liability Partnership

 The proprietary limited enterprise is a Legal business aspect in several countries.
-Many economies have forms of a business entity different to other countries, although there are numbers of similarities.
+Many economies have forms of a business entity different from other countries, although there are numbers of similarities.
 For instance the limited liability partnership (LLLP) and limited liability company (LLC) in America.
 Other sorts of business organization such as credit unions, cooperatives and publically owned enterprise.
 It can be established with the aim of supersede, parallel or even change the profit maximization of a business corporation.

 An enterprise backed by a guarantee